sarchlab/mgpusim/doc/prepare_benchmarks.md

 }
 ```

 In the code above, we first set the fields of the kernel arguments.
 Then we launch the kernel with `LaunchKernel` API.
 The `LaunchKernel` API takes the kernel HSACO as the first argument.
 The global grid size (in the unit of number of work-items) and the work-group size as the second argument.
 The last argument is the pointer to the kernel arguments.
 The `LaunchKernel` function runs the kernel on the simulator and it will return when the kernel simulation is completed.
-Therefore, this function may take a very long time to return.
+Therefore, this function may run for a very long time.

 ## Verification